 How is this achieved?
-By displaying all of Officevibe's Survey questions and how employees have responded to them - anonymously of course!
-This provides you with an in-depth understanding of how your team is doing across all dimensions.
-Pretty neat, right?
+It displays all of Officevibe's Survey questions and how employees have responded to them - anonymously, of course!
+This gives you an in-depth understanding of how your team is doing across all dimensions.
+Pretty neat — right?

-To access the Questions Results head over to Team Reports and scroll down until you see 'See all Questions".
+To access the Questions Results, head to Team Reports and scroll until you see 'See all Questions".
 Now let's get into how to actually use this report!

 Understanding the Report